billxsheng/jupyter-ds/README.md

 # jupyter-ds
-A repo to explore data science concepts with Jupyter Notebooks
+A repo to explore data science concepts with Jupyter Notebooks.